-Scientists discover that specific antibodies halt Alzheimer's disease in miceMarch 6th, 2012 in Alzheimer's disease & dementia /
+Scientists discover that specific antibodies halt Alzheimer's disease in miceMarch 6, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Antibodies that block the process of synapse disintegration in Alzheimer's disease have been identified, raising hopes for a treatment to combat early cognitive decline in the disease.